Welcome to today's edition of the Rush 24-7 podcast.

 We want President Obama and Rush Limbaugh to stop fighting and come together.

-Many of us were, you know, a little bit concerned that when Limbaugh had that heart scare out there that you know Obama didn't go by and visit and you know, not even send a card or because we believe in the Bible that we should love our enemies and bless those that persecute us and despitefully use us.
+Many of us were, you know, a little bit concerned that when Limbaugh had that heart scare out there that, you know, Obama didn't go by and visit and, you know, not even send a card or because we believe in the Bible that we should love our enemies and bless those that persecute us and despitefully use us.

 We thought that that would have been a very great teachable moment for the Nobel Peace Prize winner to become involved in.

-It was almost like a divine providence that they were both together in the same place at Christmas.
+So it's almost like a divine providence that they were both together in the same place at Christmas.

 And that was outside the White House yesterday.

-I gotta tell you something, folks.
+I got to tell you something, folks.

-I wasn't, I wasn't even going to mention this.
+I wasn't even going to mention this.

-I wasn't gonna mention this.
+I wasn't going to mention this.

 I'm a little queasy about mentioning it now, but I was hoping he wouldn't.

-And I you got you can't turn that down.
+And you can't turn that down.

-Uh looks like Obama might want to come by for lunch.
+It looks like Obama might want to come by for lunch.

-No, no, no, no.
+I was like, no, no, no, no.

 And he started laughing.

-He was uh he was just kidding.
+He was just kidding.

 Can you imagine if that had happened?

-Um I might have I might have had a real heart attack.
+I might have had a real heart attack.

 They won't do that.